Ansh420/Heart-attack-prediction/README.md

 Before you can run the code, ensure you have the following installed:

-- Python 3.6 or later
+- Python 3.6 or later.
-- NumPy
+- NumPy.
-- pandas
+- pandas.
-- scikit-learn
+- scikit-learn.
-- matplotlib
+- matplotlib.
-- seaborn
+- seaborn.

 ![1-s2 0-S0010482521004662-gr1](https://github.com/user-attachments/assets/4f435770-687e-4c27-a481-d43855d58610)